 Simchair MKIII I2C master controller is the main “brain” of the set: it detects connected devices automatically and then loads device-specific configuration.
-Unlike the previous analog version, it uses an Arduino Leonardo board.
+It uses an Arduino Leonardo board.
 There are several cool things about it:

 - unified interface for everything, buttons or axes

-- Leo board allows us to use an epic Joystick library by MHeironymus, which simplifies things like ten times; no more pain with USB descriptors
+- Joystick library by MHeironymus, which simplifies things like ten times; no need to mess with USB descriptors

 I don’t think there’s any point in using an old analog version anymore, as there are now controllers with buttons (an old UNO – based analog controller only supported six axes as it had to do some massive filtering because of a noisy 10 bit built-in ADC)